-No. According to United Nations standards, there should be about 230 police for every 100000 people.
-But in India there are only 136 police officers for every 100000 population.
+No. According to United Nations standards, there should be about 230 police for every 100,000 people.
+But in India there are only 125 police officers for every 100,000 population.
 This is one of the lowest police to population ratios in the world.
 There are many vacancies which are not filled up.
-Though 22 lacs police personnel is the sanctioned strength there are in fact only 16.6 lacs in service.
-That means there is a shortage of about 24.8%.
+Although 16.6 lakh police personnel is the sanctioned strength there are in fact only 14.2 lakh in service.
+That means there is a shortage of about 14.4%.
 But even that doesn't give the whole picture, because there are more police in big cities than in smaller ones.
-In addition, many police officers are used to guard a very small number of very important people.
-Moreover, administrative and traffic duties occupy the time of many police personnel.
-As a result, there are large short falls in the numbers left for crime prevention, detection, and overall maintenance of law and order.
+Many police officers are used in guarding a very small number of very important people.
+Administrative and traffic duties take up lots more police personnel so there are large short-falls in the numbers left on crime prevention, detection, and overall maintenance of law and order.

 14. Are there women in the police force?

-Yes, but they constitute only 5% of the total police force.
-Maharashtra has the highest number of women in the police force among all these States.
+Yes, but there are less than 5% of them in the force.

 15. Do women police officers have different duties?

-No. So far as rules and laws are concerned police women will do the same duties as police men.
+No. So far as rules and laws are concerned women police will do the same duties as men.
 But only women are posted at all-women police stations.